Old Post Office (Washington, D.C.): Trump International Hotel

 Redevelopment plans included an art gallery, café, bar, fitness center, library, lounge with fountain, meeting rooms, spa, two or three upscale restaurants, several luxury retail shops, a 4000 sqft Mar-a-Lago brand spa, and a small museum about the building, its clock tower, and its bells.
 The Trump Organization agreed to continue to allow the public access to the clock tower and observation platform.
 The National Park Service agreed to operate the clock tower tours.
 The exterior of the building (including the multicolor brick and granite pavement designed by Aleksandra Kasuba) would be preserved in its historic state.
 Pending approval by regulatory authorities, The Trump Organization proposed building a floor over the ground level (turning the mezzanine into a floor), although the grand staircase would remain.
 Most of the retail would occupy the ground and second floor, while the historic Stamp Counter on the east side of the ground floor would become the hotel registration desk.

-Major changes would be made to the 86000 sqft East Atrium and the streets around it.
+Major changes were made to the 86000 sqft East Atrium and the streets around it.
 The Trump Organization intended to convert the 34400 sqft basement level into a 150-space parking garage, with a 31600 to 35000 sqft ballroom on the ground level and 20000 sqft of conference room space on the second floor.
 The ballroom's size would make it the largest in any luxury hotel in the city.
 The city agreed to extend 11th Street NW into the Federal Triangle south to C Street NW to provide access for automobiles.
 The Old Post Office Building's entrance on 11th Street NW would again be the structure's main entrance (opening the door on the long-closed side of the building).
 Pending final regulatory approval, a new steel and glass canopy will be constructed over the new entrance and a "Trump International Hotel" sign suspended inside the entrance arch.

 The 12th Street NW entrance would become the secondary entrance, providing public access to the restaurants and retail stores.
 Awnings would be over windows and the entrance on the ground floor, and a sign for the hotel added over the entrance.
 Outdoor seating would be added on the 12th Street NW, 11th Street NW, and Pennsylvania Avenue NW sides of the building.
 C Street NW would not be reopened to automobile traffic.
 The Trump Organization said it would remove the ahistoric glass and steel ground floor storefront on the C Street side and expand and renovate the public plaza there by adding outdoor seating and a performance space.